practicalseries-lab/lab-01-website/README.md

 ## How to use this repository
 This repository is a worked example demonstrating how to build a version control project using Git and GitHub from within the Brackets text editor.
 This repository is intended to be used with the accompanying documentation [practicalseries Git and GitHub](http://practicalseries.com/0021-git-vcs/index.html "Practical Series - Git and GitHub").

+There is a version numbering document within the /docs folder that explains how version numbering can be implemented on a GitHub project.

 ## Website contents
 This site contains the following pages: